 Many manufacturers already offer a great deal on lifecycle management – such as version management and ticket management, as well as agile or scrum tools.
 With almost all providers the created applications can also be installed right in the in-house cloud and/or at selected cloud providers.

 Myth 1: Low-Code Platforms No Longer Need Development Teams

 Low-code platforms use visual modeling tools to represent logic and translate the underlying code into a visual format that both developers and business users can understand.
 Since building enterprise-ready applications at speed and scale requires a continuum of developers, a cross-functional team that can participate in the development process fulfills the best conditions for the implementation of app development into a business.
 Great business ideas can be turned into applications much faster, and software teams can stop worrying about technical debt and resource constraints.
-Sure, some low-code platforms enable business users to build simple applications, but the applications that support digital transformation are not simple.
-They’re high-visibility, enterprise-wide and enterprise-grade applications that need to be built rapidly and integrated with the enterprise information systems — by expert developers.
+Sure, some low-code platforms enable business users to build simple applications, but the applications that support digital transformation are not so simple.
+They’re high-visibility, enterprise-wide, and enterprise-grade applications that need to be built rapidly and integrated with the enterprise information systems — by expert developers.

 Myth 2: Low-Code Development is Only for Simple Applications